If the Universe Is a Hologram, This Long-Forgotten Math Could Decode It

 Liu and Leutheusser wondered exactly what would change as the boundary fields became infinitely numerous — corresponding to the dying gasp of the last quantum fluctuation of the bulk space-time.
 “What kind of mathematical and physical structure is needed for the emergence of all this space-time?”
 Liu asked.

 But more fields meant more problems.
-The ripples (that is, the particles) in these fields can come to depend on one other through an intrinsically quantum relationship known as entanglement.
+The ripples (that is, the particles) in these fields can come to depend on one another through an intrinsically quantum relationship known as entanglement.
 When two particles are strongly entangled, measuring their orientations will reveal them to always point in opposite directions.
 Similarly, how a field ripples at a certain point can depend on a faraway ripple in some other field.

 Since Liu and Leutheusser wanted to describe a perfectly smooth black hole in a flawless space-time, they needed to have an infinite number of quantum fields on the boundary.
 But this created problems.
 Any region of the boundary would have an infinite amount of entanglement, since the quantum ripples in that patch would be entangled with the infinitude of ripples outside it.
 Because of this, familiar holographic tools became useless.
 To understand the transition from fluctuating to smooth space-time, the duo needed to get a handle on this new infinity.